jimratliff/GenoMac-system/README.md

   - using the GenoMac-system repo, run a script, referred to as the Hypervisor, which performs the following, largely autonomously but requiring some interaction at various steps:
     - makes system-level changes to PATH to make Homebrew-installed apps and man pages available to all users without user-specific modifications
     - installations
-      - apps and fonts using Homebrew
+      - apps (CLI and GUI) using Homebrew
       - apps from the Mac App Store
       - third-party apps not available via Homebrew (e.g., that can be downloaded from a GitHub repository)
       - other resources: a screensaver and an alert sound